 Ask if a similar exercise should be done from time to time with their group and perhaps with other groups in which they work.

 A fundamental human need is to be known and understood by others.
-The first two steps in this exercise help each group member to feel known and understood by those on their team which creates the opportunity for a rich flow of information between them.
+Steps 1 and 2 help each group member to feel known and understood by their teammates which creates the opportunity for a rich flow of information between them.

-The third step builds on and takes advantage of the comfort established in the first two.
+Step 3 builds on, and takes advantage of, the comfort established in Steps 1 and 2.
 The result is a deep sense of closeness and connectedness which allows each member of the group to share openly with the others and to be aggressively interested in what others have to say to them.
 Group members are thus able and inclined to help each other fulfill their potential individually and collectively in the press of day-to-day activity and not just at an offsite.

 The exercise can and should be repeated from time to time to keep leaders synchronized and aligned.
 The best leaders will follow suit with similar exercises with their own teams.
 The odds of success with this exercise are dramatically improved when it is facilitated by a trained Organization Development professional.